InternVid: A Large-scale Video-Text Dataset for Multimodal Understanding and Generation: : Learning Video-Text Representation at Scale

-Table \ref{tab:zs_recognition} shows that when using WebVid10M, {\modelname} surpasses OpenAI's CLIP~\cite{radford2021learning}, EVA-CLIP-L, and EVA-CLIP-E on nearly all datasets.
-The exception is K700 where EVA-CLIP-E presents superior mean values for top-1 and top-5, indicating that model capacity may compensate for the data gap in some cases.

-When trained on \dataname-10M-FLT, {\modelname} outperforms all other methods, including EVA-CLIP-E. This result validates \dataname's effectiveness in learning video-text embeddings.
-Note that {\modelname} with \dataname-10M-FLT sets new records on zero-shot action recognition in Kinetics 400 / 600 / 700, demonstrating a significant performance boost compared to {\modelname} with WebVid10M or other models.
+\textit{Zero-Shot.} Table \ref{tab:zs_recognition} shows that when trained on \dataname-10M-FLT, {\modelname} outperforms all other methods, including EVA-CLIP-E. This result validates {\dataname}'s effectiveness in learning video-text embeddings.
+Note that {\modelname} with \dataname-10M-FLT sets new records on zero-shot action recognition in Kinetics 400/600/700, demonstrating a significant performance boost compared to {\modelname} with WebVid10M or other models.
 Moreover, {\modelname} trained on \dataname-10M-FLT exceeds its performance on \dataname-200M.
-This outcome suggests that scaling video-text data can enhance representation learning.
-However, data quality appears more critical than data scale in these evaluations.
 Normally, we would expect the model trained on \dataname-200M to perform better than those on -10M-DIV or -FLT, given that the latter two subsets derive from the former.
 Unless this discrepancy results from improper learning, we conjecture that false negative samples could severely impede video-text contrastive learning if we don't purposefully reduce the number of clips taken from the same video.
-Specifically, we hypothesize that clips from the same video share similar representations and captions (a situation partially driven by the close-set nature of our automatic video captioning pipeline).
+Specifically, we hypothesize that clips from the same video share similar representations and captions.
 Contrastive learning, however, assumes these clips to be different.
 This situation also undermines the significance of using a large batch size in current training since it increases the probability of encountering more false negatives.
 We believe this assumption is applicable to other video tasks as well and plan to explore this further in the future.